 Health is a gift – a gift I am committed to sharing with you.

-When my wife Tracey and I founded The Exceptional Health Company in 2011, we were responding to the sheer demand in our community to learn how to live a healthier, more vital life.
+When my wife Tracey and I founded Exceptional Health in 2011, we were responding to the sheer demand in our community to learn how to live a healthier, more vital life.
 Since then, thousands of people around the world have completed our health programmes with extraordinary and transformational results.
 This has been both humbling and inspiring for us and fuels us to persevere in our quest to empower people to live well.
 Our passion is to educate, motivate and inspire change that will transform the health, vitality and longevity of people all over the world.
 We are now a buzzing, growing team of naturopaths, nutritionists, nurses, medical herbalists, wholefood chefs and health nuts – all fully committed to helping you get well and stay well – for life!